Janelle888/configure-ad/README.md

 </p>
 <br />

-- You are now able to explore the domain controller by using any of the accounts that we have created and loging in with their information
+- You are now able to explore the domain controller by using any of the accounts that we have created and loging in with their information.